XarkLabs/Xosera/REFERENCE.md

 - Xosera main registers (XM registers, these are for the host CPU)
 - Video RAM (it can however, setup a blitter operaton to alter VRAM)

-Since the copper can both read and write its program memory, it is quite possible (and useful) to change the copper program dynamically, both with self-modfying copper code and the host CPU modifying copper XR memory (via XM registers).
+Since the copper can both read and write its program memory, it is quite possible (and useful) to change the copper program dynamically, both with self-modifying copper code and the host CPU modifying copper XR memory (via XM registers).
 Timing may need to be taken into account when modifying a running copper program from the main CPU, however writing each word is atomic (so e.g., modifying a "branch opcode" at the start of copper memory can allow selecting between multiple programs sharing copper memory per frame).

 Copper programs self-modifying themselves during execution can be very useful to overcome limitations of the instruction set on the copper.
 Notably the copper code can safely "self-modify" program instructions, even including writing over the very next instruction (where it will execute using the new value written).
 The following code fragment shows one way to read indirect via a "pointer" (note `SETM` opcode high bits built into pointer address value):